Help for Displayator and the Displayable Creator

 The Displayator app rely on the following open source libraries:

 - ASIHTTPRequest by Ben Copsey.
-Used for Displayable transfer over the network.
+Used for Displayable transfer over the wifi/internet.

 - TouchJSON by Jonathan Wight.
 For figuring out what are the available Displayables.